Caledon Information | Conference Venues Caledon | Conference Centres | Conferences Caledon

 Caledon History

 The original name at that time was Zwartebergbad.
-Due to the amount of people visited the warm water springs, there was a need to commune in church service, and thus Caledon has developed around such a need.
+Due to the number of people visited the hot water springs, there was a need to commune in church service, and thus Caledon has developed around such a requirement.

 The owner of the farm on which Caledon has developed was J. Rademan and he received the amount of 10,000 rijksdaalders.